rizdaprasetya/mt-alt-doc/en/technical-reference/docs-changelog.md

 <!-- #### Unreleased
 -->

+#### 2021/11/02
+- add new json field on callback & http notification of card payment 3DS 2.0
+- add faq on how to prepare 3DS 2.0

 #### 2021/10/29
 - improve wording, description and sample on:
 	- Core API bank transfer - Mandiri Bill